11 Sights in Herne, Germany (with Map and Images)

 Show sight on map

-St. Mary's Church is a Roman Catholic parish church in Herne-Baukau.
+St. Mary's Church is a Roman Catholic parish church in Herne-Baukau, Germany.
 Today it is the parish church of the St. Dionysius parish of the deanery of Emschertal in the Archdiocese of Paderborn.
-The church is a neo-Gothic building, largely executed in its present form in the years 1907-1909 according to designs by Johannes Franziskus Klomp.
-Thomas Parent calls the brick façade of the church probably the most ornate in the Ruhr area.
+The church is a neo-Gothic building, largely built in its present form in the years 1907–1909 according to designs by Johannes Franziskus Klomp.
+Thomas Parent calls the brick façade of the church probably the most artistic in the Ruhr area.

 Wikipedia: St. Marien (Herne-Baukau) (DE)